agneknie/Organised/README.md

 Use it for non-commercial purposes as you wish.
 Organised is not for commercial use in any form.

 # Contact
-If you wish to reach out to me regarding Organised, any improvements, ideas, projects, a chat or a cup of coffee you can do so at my [LinkedIn](https://www.linkedin.com/in/agne-knietaite/).
+If you wish to reach out to me regarding Organised, any improvements, ideas, other projects, a chat or a cup of coffee you can do so by [LinkedIn](https://www.linkedin.com/in/agne-knietaite/).